joel-tm/Object-oriented-programming-using-java/README.md

 # Object-oriented-programming-using-java-
-A collection of simple programs I did to learn Java
+A collection of simple programs I did to learn Java,based on KTU syllabus

 ## PROGRAMS